deffen3/rally_game/README.md

 This is my first attempt at using rust, my first attempt to use an Entity-Component-System, and my first attempt to make an actual 2D game.

+For now I am prioritizing the goal of having fun making a game higher than the goal of writing good rust code.
+I know the code is pretty crap for now, lots of code duplication!

 TODO:
 1. Get UI working, and display player's health, armor, and shields
 2. Create a Hitbox component, and create a hitbox detection function